-Both shift speed and smoothness are improved by cooperation between the Drive-by-Wire™ throttle system and the electronically-controlled, Sequential SportShift automatic transmission.
+Both shift speed and smoothness are improved by cooperation between the Drive-by-Wire™ throttle system and the electronically-controlled, Sequential SportShift 6-speed automatic transmission.
 The engine can be throttled by the engine management system during upshifts and downshifts; thus the function of the engine and transmission can be closely choreographed for faster, smoother shifting.
 As a result, the peak g-forces (or "shift shock") are reduced significantly during upshifts and downshifts.
 The Drive-by-Wire™ throttle system has received special throttle mapping (with increased throttle gain) to generate improved mid-throttle power and feel.

 Super Handling All-Wheel Drive™ (SH-AWD™) is an innovative all-wheel drive system that continually distributes the optimum amount of torque not only between the front and rear wheels, but also between the left and right rear wheels and is capable of overdriving either rear wheel.
-The result of the specific right/left wheel torque distribution (or torque vectoring) is more neutral, accurate steering when cornering under power that traditional front-drive, rear-drive or conventional all-wheel-drive can't equal.
+The result of the specific right/left wheel torque distribution (or torque vectoring) is a more neutral, accurate steering when cornering under power that traditional front-drive, rear-drive or conventional all-wheel-drive can't equal.
 To realize maximum benefit from SH-AWD™, the system is capable of initiating front-to-rear, and rear side-to-side torque distribution in all five forward gears.

 Torque splits are as follows:

 - During straight-line cruising and moderate cornering below half throttle, up to 70-percent of engine torque is delivered to the front wheels.

 - In full-throttle straight line acceleration, up to 40-percent of the power is sent to the rear axle.